 It is helpful to draw up an individual care plan for pupils causing concern or who receive a diagnosis pertaining to their mental health.
-This should be drawn up involving the pupil, the parents and relevant health professionals.
+This should be drawn up involving the pupil (at an age appropriate level), the parents and relevant health professionals.